cgtrout/MSFS-PyScriptManager/readme.md

    ![image](https://github.com/user-attachments/assets/05786688-b542-4050-95eb-1e85bf8d673d)

 ## Notes on Mobiflight Integration
-- Several of the scripts listed below require the Mobiflight WASM module.
-Each in the list below is marked if it requires this WASM module.
+> ⚠️ Several of the scripts listed below require the Mobiflight WASM module.  ⚠️
 - This WASM module can be downloaded here: https://github.com/MobiFlight/MobiFlight-WASM-Module/releases/tag/1.0.1.
 Download the ZIP and extract to your community folder.
 Alternatively, if you have MobiFlight Connector installed, you can install this module with the top menu command (Extras > Microsoft Flight Simulator > Install WASM Module)

-## Other Scripts
+## More Scripts - Mobiflight Required
 - **fbw_a380_checklist.py** Allows keyboard control of built in A380 checklist.
-This script requires a [Mobiflight "WASM" module installation](https://github.com/MobiFlight/MobiFlight-Connector/wiki/Verifying-the-WASM-module-installation-and-locating-the-MSFS2020-community-folder).
 - **fenix_disable_efb.py:** Hides the EFBs on the Fenix A32x when run.
-(Requires Mobiflight "WASM" module installation).
 - **fenix_radio.py:** Shows a draggable radio panel that shows A32x RMP1 active/standby channels.
-(Requires Mobiflight "WASM" module installation).
 - **fenix_lights.py:** Preassign flight deck lighting knob values.
 Also allows one knob to control all screen brightness or to optionally bind a joystick axis to control screen lighting.
 This will also reset all of the lights to get around the MSFS 2024 'full bright' lighting bug.

-(Requires Mobiflight "WASM" module installation).
+## More Scripts - No Mobiflight Required
 - **metar_load.py:** Load a historical metar based on Simulator or real world time - can print to virtual_pos_printer.
 - **plot_altitude.py:** Shows a draggable graph panel of altitude - can easily be changed to other SimConnect variables.
 Can also export recorded data as CSV.
 - **plot_joystick.py:** Show visualization of joystick and trim values state.
 Will either show heli or plane trims dynamically.